KTH/style/apps/style-web/src/pages/style/en/get-started/developers.md

 2. Make sure there is a public URL to access to the files in the directory you have copied

 You can import the fonts by importing the `fonts.css` in the assets directory.
 Depending on the build tools in your app, you might need to adapt the `fonts.css` file.

+## Read more

+- Page structure
+- How is KTH Style structured